SilvanTeufel/RTSUnitTemplate_ReadMe/README.md

 ---

 Here is a List of the Classes and there Functions:
-(All Variables and Functions are accessible via Blueprint - BlueprintReadWrite or EditAnywhere or Both.)
+(All Variables and Functions are accessible via Blueprint - BlueprintReadWrite or EditAnywhere (so editable in Details Panel) or Both.)

 ## Create a Blueprint from Parent Classes